Student Research Opportunities

 1. Normally, an overall GPA (“CGPA”) of at least 3.80 is required

-• the research areas you would like to work in (see below for researcher list)
+• Select two research areas (1st choice and 2nd choice) you would like to work in (see below for researcher list)

 • why you have chosen the research areas you did